github/site-policy/Policies/github-terms-of-service.md

 All such situations:

 - With your consent and knowledge, for support reasons.
 If GitHub accesses a private repository for support reasons, we will only do so with the owner’s consent and knowledge
-- When access is required for security reasons, including when access is required to maintain ongoing confidentiality, integrity, availability and resilience of GitHub's systems and Service
+- When access is required for security reasons, including when access is required to maintain ongoing:

+  - confidentiality,
+  - integrity,
+  - availability, &nbsp;&nbsp;&nbsp;&nbsp;*AND*
+  - resilience

+  of GitHub's systems and Service
     </details>
    </TD>
  </TR>